awsdocs/amazon-rds-user-guide/doc_source/custom-setup-sqlserver.md

 To simplify setup, you can use an AWS CloudFormation template file to create a CloudFormation stack\.
 To learn how to create stacks, see [Creating a stack on the AWS CloudFormation console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) in the *AWS CloudFormation User Guide*\.

-For a tutorial on how to lauch Amazon RDS Custom for SQL Server using an AWS CloudFormation template, see [Get started with Amazon RDS Custom for SQL Server using an AWS CloudFormation template](https://aws.amazon.com/blogs/database/get-started-with-amazon-rds-custom-for-sql-server-using-an-aws-cloudformation-template-network-setup/) in the *AWS Database Blog *\.
+For a tutorial on how to launch Amazon RDS Custom for SQL Server using an AWS CloudFormation template, see [Get started with Amazon RDS Custom for SQL Server using an AWS CloudFormation template](https://aws.amazon.com/blogs/database/get-started-with-amazon-rds-custom-for-sql-server-using-an-aws-cloudformation-template-network-setup/) in the *AWS Database Blog *\.

 **Topics**
 + [Resources created by CloudFormation](#custom-setup-sqlserver.cf.list)